Renfield (film): Plot

-Teddy's mother, Bellafrancesca, orders him to hunt down the man who killed her footsoldiers, and he ends up encountering Dracula when Renfield is away.
+Teddy's mother, Bellafrancesca, orders him to hunt down the man who killed her footsoldiers, and he encounters Dracula when Renfield is away.
 The two form an alliance while Renfield heeds the teachings of his self-help group and decides to make a life for himself apart from his master.
-Renfield gives a statement to the police to help them finally stop the Lobos.
+He gives a statement to the police to help them stop the Lobos.
 However, Dracula learns of Renfield's betrayal and slaughters the support group in front of him.

-Rebecca appears and finds Renfield surrounded by dead bodies, causing her to arrest him until she is swarmed by corrupt police officers and the Lobos, who also want revenge on Renfield.
-Rebecca refuses to hand Renfield over, and she barely escapes with him.
+Rebecca finds Renfield surrounded by dead bodies, causing her to arrest him until she is swarmed by corrupt police officers and the Lobos, who also want revenge on Renfield.
+Rebecca refuses to hand him over and escapes with him.
 The next morning, Rebecca finds that Renfield has saved her life, and he explains his true origin.
-The two fight through corrupt police officers and Lobo henchmen who come to the apartment to kill them and escape, but after attempting to call Kate, Rebecca discovers that she has been taken hostage by Dracula and Bellafrancesca.
+The two fight through corrupt police officers and Lobo henchmen who come to the apartment to kill them, but Rebecca discovers that Kate has been taken hostage by Dracula and Bellafrancesca.
 She and Renfield stockpile weapons and bugs to storm the Lobos' headquarters, only to find that Dracula has empowered over a half-dozen gang members, including Teddy, with Renfield's supernatural abilities.

 Renfield kills Teddy and the gang members while Rebecca heads to stop Dracula, only to find that Kate is beaten to near-death and only the healing properties of Dracula's blood can save her, which he will offer in exchange for Rebecca's loyalty.
-She tricks Dracula and injures him by exposing him to sunlight, leading to him having a final standoff with Renfield and Rebecca that ends with the two capturing him in a magical circle.
+She tricks Dracula and injures him by exposing him to sunlight, leading to him having a standoff with Renfield and Rebecca that ends with the two capturing him in a magical circle.

-Renfield and Rebecca beat Dracula into pieces, then encase the pieces in concrete, and scatter them among the city's water system.
+Renfield and Rebecca beat Dracula into pieces, which they encase in concrete and scatter among the city's water system.
 Kate is healed, Bellafrancesca is arrested, and Renfield resurrects his self-help group friends with Dracula's blood, feeling empowered to make a new life for himself.